psoukie/psoukie.github.io/_notes/direction-based-notation-for-hive.md

 ## Canonical Notation

-Although many moves can be recorded in an even more abbreviated form, the remaining redundancy was left in the notation on purpose: it makes the notation easy to read and record, and it makes it more resistant to errors.
+Although many moves could be recorded in an even more abbreviated form, the remaining redundancy was left in the notation on purpose.
+It makes the notation easy to read and record, and it makes it more resistant to errors.

-In non-canonical notation, it is possible to leave out some parts of the notation (piece numbering, reference, or direction) or choose a different reference piece, provided that the notation still describes only one legal turn.
+In non-canonical notations, it is possible to leave out some parts of the notation (piece numbering, reference, or direction) or choose a different reference piece, provided that the notation still describes only one legal turn.

 * * *